Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (D) Increase reliability.

-(E) Reduce the risk of igniting wildfire. wildfire, by means of investments that are consistent with the transmission utility’s approved wildfire mitigation plan.
+(E) Reduce the risk of igniting wildfire, by means of investments that are consistent with the transmission utility’s approved wildfire mitigation plan.

 (F) Increase capacity to connect new renewable energy and zero-carbon resources.

-(A) Increase transmission or distribution capacity.
+(A) Significantly increase transmission capacity.

 (C) Reduce curtailment of renewable and zero-carbon resources.